 Much of PSF's higher education philanthropy supports scholarship programs, but it has also funded endowed professorships and cancer research.

-Established by the widow of Grace Kelly, Princess of Monaco, the foundation gives higher ed funding to support individual students in dance, theater and film.
+Established the widow of Grace Kelly, Princess of Monaco, the foundation gives higher education funding to support individual students in dance, theater and film.